Punith-S-Ram-Gowda/Learn-With-Me/README.md

 # Learn-With-Me
-his repository contains coding Practice,assignments,and Hackerrank Practice notes
+This repository contains coding Practice,assignments,and Hackerrank Practice notes

 #  Assignments
 All the assignments are listed here - [Assignments](Assignments)